LeusExMachina/Statistics-blog/homework3/res_app3.md

 $$\overline{x_n} = \overline{x_{n-1}} + \dfrac{1}{n}(x_n - \overline{x_{n-1}})$$

-With this mathematical equivalence I expressed the mean of $n$ numbers as the mean of the $n-1$ previous numbers plus a new contribute consisting in the difference of the new input and the previous mean, all divided by $n$.
+With this mathematical equivalence I expressed the mean of $n$ numbers as the mean of the $n-1$ previous numbers plus a new contribute consisting in the difference of the new input and the previous mean, divided by $n$.
 Since this new contribute is small, i don't have to worry about getting too big values and having problems with floating point representation.

 **References - Q4** \
 [1] [https://nullbuffer.com/articles/welford_algorithm.html#references](https://nullbuffer.com/articles/welford_algorithm.html#references)